Please note that this article contains affiliate links, read disclosures here.

 The great thing about this spreadsheet is that you can customize it to your preferences.

-Are you ready to start using the budgeting & tracking tool that is packed with features and instructions?
+Are you ready to start using the budgeting & tracking tool that is packed with features and step-by-step instructions?

 The spreadsheet is available in Excel and Google Sheets.
 Both are available for download in the FTD Library – available as an added bonus for subscribers (when you sign up for full access)!